cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 exports.config = config;
 ```

-### New Defaults
+### New Wdio Config Defaults
-* Port is defaulted to 8080
+* Port is defaulted to 8080.
+It is used as the base url and to serve your site.
-* TerraToolkitServeStatic is included by default to host your test site.
+* ServeStaticService is included by default to host your test site.
 * The default specs search path now supports mono-repos out of the box.
 ** `./packages/*/tests/wdio/**/*-spec.js`
 ** `./tests/wdio/**/*-spec.js`
 * base url is defaulted to `http://<localIP>:8080`
 * depreciationWarnings are defaulted off
-* axe is setup by default
 * mouse reset default hook has been removed.

 Default axe config